The Conway Sandhills

 Conway Sandhills, Prince Edward Island (Photo by John Sylvester)

-The Conway Sandhills are part of a 50-kilometre-long sand dune and wetland complex on the north shore of western Prince Edward Island, stretching from Malpeque to Jacques Cartier Provincial Park, west of Alberton (the Hog Island, Conway and Cascumpec sandhills).
+The Conway Sandhills are part of a 50-kilometre-long sand dune and wetland complex on the north shore of western Prince Edward Island.
+They stretch from Malpeque to Jacques Cartier Provincial Park, west of Alberton (the Hog Island, Conway and Cascumpec sandhills).
 This entire chain of dunes is a high priority for the Nature Conservancy of Canada's (NCC's) work in Prince Edward Island.

 Conway Sandhills at a glance

-- Through five land purchases, NCC has protected 350 acres (142 hectares) at the Conway Sandhills and is focused on securing additional properties for conservation.
+- Through five land purchases, NCC has protected 350 acres (142 hectares) at the Conway Sandhills.
+NCC is focused on securing additional properties in the area for conservation.

 - The property contains four key targets for our conservation work: sand dunes, salt marshes, waterfowl and the piping plover, an endangered shorebird.

 - Most of PEI's sand dune areas and off-shore islands were identified as important for conservation by the International Biological Program (1972).
 They are also identified in NCC's Northern Appalachians-Acadian Blueprint, as well as the Significant Environmental Areas Plan that is used by the Government of PEI to guide its work in securing the most significant natural sites.

-- In addition to its natural features, the Sandhills are important for their archaeological and geological features, as well as their importance for Mi'kmaq cultural heritage and traditional use for camping, picking berries, hunting, gathering, medicinal plants, fishing many types of fish and shellfish and ceremonial uses.
+- In addition to their natural features, the Sandhills are important for their archaeological and geological features.
+They also play an important role in Mi'kmaq cultural heritage and traditional use for camping, picking berries, hunting, gathering, medicinal plants, ceremonial uses and fishing many types of fish and shellfish.

 - The connecting Conway Narrows, a body of water, is a major feeding area for migrating waterfowl.